carlocastoldi/blockify/README.md

   - PyGObject 3

 Optional but highly recommended:
-  - pactl / libpulse, for muting Spotify only
+  - pactl, for muting Spotify only (installed with `libpulse`, on ArchLinux; with `pulseaudio-utils` on Ubuntu)

 On ArchLinux, you can install all dependencies as follows:

 ### ArchLinux
 On ArchLinux, `blockify` is available at the [AUR](https://aur.archlinux.org/packages/blockify-git).